worksnoah/LARP/README.md

 - Confirm `OPENAI_API_KEY` is set with `supabase secrets list`.
 - Check **Supabase Dashboard → Edge Functions → judge-larp → Logs**.
-- Verify the match status reached `judging`, the caller is `player_a`, and six JPEG frames were sent.
+- Verify the match status reached `judging`, the caller is `player_a`, and twenty JPEG frames were sent.
 - Check OpenAI project access, quota, and `gpt-4o-mini` availability.
 - Player A can retry from the themed error screen.
 The database caps a match at three attempts; Player B polls the saved result in case it missed the broadcast.